A Buyers’ and Sellers’ Guide to Contingent Offers

 Good question.
 When you buy or sell a house, you will likely hear the words contingent offer and contingency often.

+But what is a contingent offer?
+It means the buyer has put an offer in on a house — with at least one caveat.
 The final sale is contingent on certain requirements being met.
-When a buyer puts in a contingent offer, they are saying to the seller, "I want to buy this house, however…"
+When a buyer puts in a contingent offer, they are saying to the seller, "I want to buy this house, IF…"

 Buyers usually use contingencies into a real estate purchase agreement so that they can back out to protect themselves if something goes wrong during the sale.
 In these instances, the buyer can walk away without losing their earnest money deposit.